 Our educational case managers (teachers) hold special education licenses with LBS1 approval.
 They deliver the curriculum and instruction based on Common Core Standards and the Illinois State Standards and Descriptors.
 They also integrate curriculum frameworks from the student’s previous school.

-We provide a safe, nurturing therapeutic environment for children aged 8-21 who face various challenges, such as emotional disturbances, learning disabilities, autism, and other health impairments.
-We foster academic, emotional and social growth to help each child reach their potential.
+We provide a safe, nurturing therapeutic environment for children grades 5-12 who face various challenges, such as emotional disturbances, learning disabilities, autism, and other health impairments.
+We foster academic, emotional, and social growth to help each child reach their potential.

-We offer a project-based curriculum to keep students engaged with learning.
-This approach promotes social skill development and relationship building with classmates.
+We offer a rigorous curriculum to keep students engaged with learning, recover credits/content and meet academic standards.

 Each of our therapists (clinical case manager) is a licensed clinical social worker (LCSW).
 Students receive a variety of therapeutic services depending on student preferences and needs.
 Each student receives individual social work support.
 We also provide group social work sessions, art therapy, music therapy, and pet therapy.
-Social Workers are also available to meet with students as often as needed when a student requests more time because they are is feeling overwhelmed or need a break from the classroom.
+Social Workers are also available to meet with students when a student requests more time because they are is feeling overwhelmed or need a break from the classroom.
 Therapists observe classes and check-in with teaching staff.
 They also engage students during planned unstructured time.

 Director of Clinical Services